P O E T R Y

 A R T

-JENNA ANDERSON is a 24-year-old illustrator and artist from Virginia, USA.
+JENNA ANDERSEN is a 24-year-old illustrator and artist from Virginia, USA.
 She graduated from Virginia Commonwealth University in May of 2015 with a BFA in Communication Arts.
 Pieces with her signature style are made with a Rotring Rapidograph pen on Rives BFK paper (and may incorporate gouache paint) but she also thinks it is important to take the time to experiment with many styles and media.
 She draws her inspiration from the town she lives in- a town full of old growth trees and twisting ivy, where the past and present collide.

 SUSANA GUERRERO (1972, Elche, Spain), Ph.D. in Fine Arts (Miguel Hernandez University, 2013).
-Thanks to scholarships for Art ́s residences, she has broadened her studies in Greece (1997), Mexico (1998, 2000 and 2002) and Germany (2005), which has marked her work and artistic practice, because fully imbued with the spirit of her mythologies, traditions, and legends, she coexists with them, making them her own and expressing herself through the characters and stories that populate her works.
+Thanks to scholarships for Art ́s residences, she has broadened her studies in Greece, Mexico and Germany, which has marked her work and artistic practice, because fully imbued with the spirit of her mythologies, traditions, and legends, she coexists with them, making them her own and expressing herself through the characters and stories that populate her works.
 Her work uses physical experience, everyday life, to create a reformulation of ancient mythologies appropriating mythical narratives, popular traditions and legends, initiatory rituals, superstitions or intuitive revelations.Revisited myths in which nothing has to be as it is said to have been.
 Stories told through the genealogy of their materials, using the poetic and the symbolic meaning of each of the elements that make up the pieces and the process of elaboration of them as a ritual.
 Art understood as an exorcism, as a transformation of physical pain and the exercise of purification of the body and spirit, its laceration as an offering that invokes the miracle.

 STEPHANIE INAGAKI received her Bachelor of Fine Arts from Boston University's College of Fine Arts and her Master of Fine Arts from the San Francisco Art Institute.
 After studying abroad in Italy and living in major cities around the United States, she has returned to her roots to establish herself as a multifaceted artist in Los Angeles.